httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Offset {#upload-offset}

-The offset is the number of bytes from the representation data that have been received, either during the creation of the upload resource ({{upload-creation}}) and/or by appending to it ({{upload-appending}}).
+The offset is the number of bytes from the representation data that have been received, either during the creation of the upload resource ({{upload-creation}}) and by appending to it ({{upload-appending}}).

 The offset is represented by the `Upload-Offset` request and response header field.
 Its field value is an Integer.

 The `Upload-Offset` header field is used to synchronize the client and resource regarding the amount of transferred representation data.
 The offset can be retrieved from the upload resource ({{offset-retrieving}}) and is required when appending representation data ({{upload-appending}}).

 Representation data received by the upload resource cannot be removed again and, therefore, the offset MUST NOT decrease.
-If the upload resource loses representation data, it MUST consider the upload resource invalid and reject further interaction with it.
+If the upload resource loses representation data, the server MUST consider the upload resource invalid and reject further interaction with it.

-The `Upload-Offset` header field in responses serves as an acknowledgement of the received representation data and as a guarantee that no retransmission will be necessary.
-Client can use this guarantee to free resources associated to transferred representation data.
+The `Upload-Offset` header field in responses serves as an acknowledgement of the received representation data and as a guarantee that no retransmission of it will be necessary.
+Clients can use this guarantee to free resources associated to transferred representation data.

 ### Completeness {#upload-complete}

 An upload is incomplete until it is explicitly marked as completed by the client.
-After this point, no representation data is can be appended anymore.
+After this point, no representation data can be appended anymore.

-The completeness is represented by the `Upload-Complete` request and response header field.
+The completeness state is represented by the `Upload-Complete` request and response header field.
 Its field value is a Boolean, whose value is true if the upload is complete.

-An upload is marked as completed completed if a request for creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}) included the `Upload-Complete` header field with a true value and the request content was fully received.
+An upload is marked as completed if a request for creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}) included the `Upload-Complete` header field with a true value and the request content was fully received.

 ### Length {#upload-length}

 The length of an upload is the number of bytes of representation data that the client intends to upload.

-The client can announce the length when creating the upload ({{upload-creation}}) or appending to it ({{upload-appending}}) in two ways:
+The upload resource can discover the length from requests for creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}) in two different ways:

 - If the request includes the `Upload-Complete` field value set to true and a valid `Content-Length` header field, the request content is the remaining representation data.
 The length is then the sum of the current offset ({{upload-offset}}) and the `Content-Length` header field value.
-- The request can include the `Upload-Length` header field, whose field value is the number of bytes of the entire representation data as an Integer.
+- The request can include the `Upload-Length` header field, whose value is the number of bytes of the entire representation data as an Integer.

 If both variants are present in the same request, their length values MUST be the same.
 If multiple requests include length values, their values MUST be the same.

 The length might be not be known until the upload is complete.

 Note that the length and offset values do not determine whether an upload is complete.
 Instead, the client uses the `Upload-Complete` ({{upload-complete}}) header field to indicate that a request completes the upload.
+The offset could match the length, but the upload can still be incomplete.

 ### Limits {#upload-limit}